Mark Gertler (artist): Career

 "Good God, what an egoist!"
 We have been talking about Gertler to Gertler for some 30 hours; it is like putting a microscope to your eye.
 One molehill is wonderfully clear; the surrounding world ceases to exist.
 But he is a forcible young man; if limited, able & respectable within those limits; as hard as a cricket ball; & as tightly rounded & stuffed in at the edges.
 We discussed—well, it always came back to Gertler.
 "I have a very peculiar character ...
 I am not like any other artist ...
 My picture would not have those blank spaces ...
-I don't see that, because in my case I have a sense which other people don’t have ...
+I don't see that, because in my case I have a sense which other people don't have ...
 I saw in a moment what she had never dreamt of seeing ..." & so on.
 And if you do slip a little away, he watches very jealously, from his own point of view, & somehow tricks you back again.
 He hoards an insatiable vanity.
 I suspect the truth to be that he is very anxious for the good opinion of people like ourselves, & would immensely like to be thought well of by Duncan [Grant], Vanessa [Bell] & Roger [Fry].
 His triumphs have been too cheap so far.
 However this is honestly outspoken, & as I say, he has power & intelligence, & will, one sees, paint good interesting pictures, though some rupture of the brain would have to take place before he could be a painter.

 Gertler's later works developed a sometimes very harsh edge, influenced by his increasing ill health.
-In 1920 he was diagnosed with tuberculosis, which forced him to enter a sanatorium on a number of occasions during the twenties and thirties.
+In 1920, he was diagnosed with tuberculosis, which forced him to enter a sanatorium on a number of occasions during the 1920s and 1930s.
 Two of Gertler's close friends, D. H. Lawrence and Katherine Mansfield, succumbed to the disease.

-In 1930 Gertler married Marjorie Greatorex Hodgkinson, which resulted in the birth of a son, Luke Gertler, in 1932.
+In 1930, Gertler married Marjorie Greatorex Hodgkinson, which resulted in the birth of a son, Luke Gertler, in 1932.
 The marriage was often difficult, punctuated by the frequent ill health of both, and with Gertler often suffering from the same feelings of constraint that destroyed his relationships with a number of friends and patrons.